beeware/toga/docs/project/roadmap.rst

     - iOS: ?
 * NavigationContainer - A container view that holds a navigable tree of subviews;
-    essentially a view that has a "back" button to return to the previous view in a heirarchy.
+    essentially a view that has a "back" button to return to the previous view in a hierarchy.
 Example of use: Top level navigation in the OS X System Preferences panel.
     - Cocoa: No native control
     - GTK+: No native control; Gtk.HeaderBar in 3.10+